deepset-ai/haystack-home/content/blog/deepset-studio-and-nvidia-nims/index.md

 An often overlooked but essential step in building an effective RAG application is [data preparation and context embedding](https://www.deepset.ai/blog/preprocessing-rag) - a process that can be quite time-consuming.
 Before diving into decisions about which LLM to use or how we augment a prompt, it's critical to first focus on embedding and storing your documents (especially if you're not relying on external APIs for data retrieval).

 Most RAG applications revolve around two core pipelines: **Indexing** and **RAG**.
-Fig. 1 shows a high-level overview of the two pipelines using haystack and NVIDIA NIM.
+Fig. 1 shows a high-level overview of the two pipelines using Haystack and NVIDIA NIM.
 We will be using [Qdrant](https://qdrant.tech/) as the vector database in this article but it can be replaced with any other.

 ![Fig. 1 - Haystack Indexing and RAG pipelines with NVIDIA NIM microservices.](pipelines.png "Fig. 1 - Haystack Indexing and RAG pipelines with NVIDIA NIM microservices.")